princemuel/princemuel/README.md

 Hiya! <img src='/assets/wave.gif' alt='Just saying hello' width='24' height='24' /> My name is Samuel and I am a self-taught software engineer.
 I am curating this blog in order to share my knowledge and experience on engineering and beyond.
 I am currently updating my projects and it's a work in progress.

-If you like my material consider following my on social networks:
+If you like my material consider following on:

 - [Twitter @iamprincemuel](https://twitter.com/iamprincemuel)
 - [GitHub princemuel](https://github.com/princemuel)